i000o/social-proof-section/README.md

 ## My process

 :alien: I did the grids last, Idk if that was the best course of action and might be wary of it in the future but I thought it was the most complicated so I left it til last.
+Love grids.
+:alien: bg-img was annoying to position - I wanna get better at this - Omg it cuts off how do I fix this?
+:alien: Float doesn't work for bottom.
+Section.
+I used flex-wrap nowrap for a while
+:alien: Stuck on responsive grid... not even on mobile yet
 :alien:
-:alien:
-:alien:
-:alien:

 ## Time taken

+:alarm_clock: Desktop: 7.5 hrs and counting
 :alarm_clock: Mobile:
-:alarm_clock: Desktop:

 ## Feedback